anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Notes

 Psalm references are to the Common Worship psalter.
 Where the versification is different in standard English versions of the Bible, this is indicated by 'EV'.
+Quotations are drawn from the Common Worship psalter or the NRSV.

 Depending on the day of the week for Christmas and Epiphany, and the date of Easter, lectionary provision for days marked with * might not be used in any given year.
-Other days might also be interfered with for various reasons.
+Other days might also be displaced for various reasons.

 ## Further reading